What is Polybutylene Pipe?

 Supporting this claim, the industry points to the extensive and continued successful use of polybutylene plumbing in Europe and parts of Asia, where different pb connecting systems are used.
 When polybutylene leaks occur in US plumbing systems, the leaks are often at or near connectors.

-In the US, it has become generally accepted that the failures are most likely due to chemicals in municipal water supplies reacting with polybutylene - and this is one of the primary reasons why homeowners won a large class-action lawsuit against Shell Oil (who manufactured and marketed the polybutylene resin).
-Polybutylene is also no longer an approved plumbing material for potable water systems in building codes across the US.
+In the US, it has become generally accepted that the failures are most likely due to chemicals in municipal water supplies reacting with polybutylene - and this is one of the primary reasons why homeowners won a largeclass-action lawsuit against Shell Oil ( who manufactured and marketed the polybutylene resin under the brand name Quest).
+We have an article that covers the class action lawsuits related to polybutylene plumbing.

 It is now mainly an academic exercise determining why a specific system failed and/or if an existing poly-b system may fail in the future.
 Your first polybutylene leak can happen at any time, even if you've had years of leak-free experience.
 Furthermore, even if your poly pipes never leak, its presence will unfortunately impact your home value and may affect your homeowners' insurance policy.